AscendingPassage.com HOME PAGE.

 sunlight.
 Here and there the subjects of the bas-reliefs, so long

-endow them again with life and youth.
+endows them again with life and youth.

 There is no part of the wall, in

-of a bird, jackal-headed Anubis, falcon-headed Horus, and ibis-headed
+and emblems.
+Osiris, jackal-headed Anubis, falcon-headed Horus, and ibis-headed

 Thoth are repeated a thousand times, welcoming with strange gestures